 - 8.3.1 On receipt of a report of a concern, the DSL will consider the appropriate course of action in accordance with the appropriate Local Safeguarding Partners procedures and referral threshold document.
-Such action may include: - managing any support for the pupil/student internally via the School's own pastoral support processes, seeking advice from children's social care where required (see 9 below); - (b) undertaking an early help assessment (Early Help Pathway to Change Assessments), which generally requires parental consent (see 10 below); or - (c) making a referral for statutory services (see section 11 below) - 8.3.2 The views of the child will be taken into account when considering the appropriate course of action, but will not be determinative. - 8.3.3 Where the concern relates to the welfare of a student who is aged 18 or over, the DSL will consider whether it is necessary to refer such concerns to the Safeguarding Adults Board rather than, or in addition to, children's social care. - 8.3.4 If it is decided that a referral is not required, the DSL will keep the matter under review and give ongoing consideration to a referral if the pupil's/student's situation does not appear to be improving.
+Such action may include: - (a) managing any support for the pupil/student internally via the School's own pastoral support processes, seeking advice from children's social care where required (see 9 below); - (b) undertaking an early help assessment (Early Help Pathway to Change Assessments), which generally requires parental consent (see 10 below); or - (c) making a referral for statutory services which generally requires parental consent (see section 11 below) - 8.3.2 The views of the child will be taken into account when considering the appropriate course of action, but will not be determinative. - 8.3.3 Where the concern relates to the welfare of a student who is aged 18 or over, the DSL will consider whether it is necessary to refer such concerns to the Safeguarding Adults Board rather than, or in addition to, children's social care. - 8.3.4 If it is decided that a referral is not required, the DSL will keep the matter under review and give ongoing consideration to a referral if the pupil's/student's situation does not appear to be improving.
+The DSL will keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for whether a decision to refer or not was made.